- What Is It?

 What are the disadvantages of using Nair?

-The disadvantages of using Nair and other depilatories include:
+The disadvantages of using Nair and other depilatories include the following:

 - Not suitable for brows, nose, or ears